Krcano/Advanced-CSS-Portfolio/README.md

 ## Description

+This project is my personal portfolio.
+Currently  I am a student and I'm still in the learning process so I have only one link to my work so far however, I have a few features on my portfolio I'd like to highlight.
+The page has a the ability to scroll to the corresponding spot on the page according to which naviagation link you press.
+The images under the work subheading will take you to the site where my project is located.
+Under 'Contact me' the phone number, email and github link should take you directly to how you can contact me.
+Truth be told, I have put a lot of blood, sweat, and tears in this portfolio page and personally there are some things I would like to change/ fix but really resumes and portfolios will continually be a work in progress throughout my career and will never just be finished.

 ## Setup:
 To get started, install it locally by cloning the repo to your computer by copying the ssh key.